TimDer/AppRunner/README.md

 The AppRunner can be used in two ways.
 You can use the json method or you can directly give the commands to the AppRunner.

 ### Json
-You can use the following json configuration with the following command
+You can use the following json configuration with the following command.

+Command:
 ```
 $ ./AppRunnerDist/AppRunner -json /path/to/jsonfile.json
 ```

+Json configuration:
 ```
 [
     {